J-SNACKKB/FLIP/tasks/aav/README.md

 ### Dataset description

-The original sequence from the AVV study is UniProt [P03135](https://www.uniprot.org/uniprot/P03135).
+The original sequence from the aav study is UniProt [P03135](https://www.uniprot.org/uniprot/P03135).
 A copy of the wildtype sequence can be found in this folder as P03135.fasta
 On the reference sequence, mutations where introduced starting from region `[561, 588]`, which reflects the AA sequence: `DEEEIRTTNPVATEQYGSVSTNLQRGNR`.

 All tasks come in two modalities: `regression` and `binary`.
 The latter is obtained by applying a cutoff on the regression task.